zippyy/blog.techrelay.xyz/content/post/The-Grass-Is-Greener.md

 title = "Grass Is Greener"

 +++

-So I came across a blog post [link here] about using a git repo, a static site generator (in this case Hugo) and free hosting from netlify to recreate his blog from a traditional CMS or Blogging platform and decided that I would give it a go....
-Man I cant belive I didnt try this sooner!
-I spend a lot of time in the terminal so finding something that i could mainly write from a terminal text editor as well as keep it all managed and easily accisble from any machine i may be on at the time with a github repo.
+So I came across a blog post at [Virtually Potato](https://www.virtuallypotato.com/ "Virtually Potato") about using a Git Repo, a static site generator (in this case Hugo) and free hosting from Netlify to recreate his blog from a traditional CMS or Blogging platform and decided that I would give it a go....
+Man I cant believe I didn't try this sooner!
+I spend a lot of time in the terminal so finding something that i could mainly write from a terminal text editor as well as keep it all managed and easily accessible from any machine I may be on at the time with a GitHub Repo.